Skip to main content Buy your ski passes now

 Five things to consider before deciding where to stay in Alpe d'Huez

-When it comes to booking accommodation in Alpe d'Huez, there is certainly no shortage of choice.
 Whether you are looking for luxury hotels, chalets for large groups or apartments that are as close to the lifts as possible, you’ll find it all here.
-This guide to the different sections that make up this superb area should help point you in the right direction so that you are situated as close to whatever action you're looking for.
-But, first things first.

 Taking your car with you to

-Alpe d'Huez: The heart of the action
+Alpe d'Huez: the heart of the action

 Staying right in the centre of Alpe d'Huez has its obvious perks, the main one being that you'll be able to walk to and from the resort’s main facilities and attractions.